vijishmadhavan/PoPd/README.md

 ## Easy Logo Art

-The model can be used to genereate elements required for creating logo.
+This model can be used to genereate clip-art required for creating logo.

 **Put yourself in your logo, I hope the model works :wink:**